-You can delete any clip available on disks as well as growing clips, but:
+From the LSM Remote panel, you can delete clips available on disks as well as growing clips, but:

 - Loaded clips cannot be deleted.

-- · Clips that are on air cannot be deleted.
+- Clips that are on air cannot be deleted.

-- In network mode, clips included in a playlist or currently used by another operator are

-protected and can therefore not be deleted.
+- In network mode, clips included in a playlist or currently used by another operator are protected and can therefore not be deleted.